jdeon/foundryvtt-particles-fx/README.md

 * 'l' or 'last' for newest emission
 * 'f' or 'first' for oldest emission

-And a boolean parameter, true for instant delete of particules already emitted, false to stop only the emission (living particules are not killed).
+And a boolean parameter, true for instant delete of particles already emitted, false to stop only the emission (living particles are not killed).

 <br>